Chapter 4: Understanding the Property Market

 - When you should buy.

 It is amazing how many people delay buying because they believe the market is falling, or rising too fast, or the market is steady and so may fall, and so on.
-In their defence they are encouraged to do so by the media which loves to paint all price rises as worrying and all price drops as the possible start of something bigger.
+In their defense they are encouraged to do so by the media which loves to paint all price rises as worrying and all price drops as the possible start of something bigger.

 Friends, family and work colleagues are also very keen to offer their analysis, often based on that very same media.
 It would be interesting how many of these advisers would be interested in knowing what Estate Agents, Solicitors and Surveyors forecast for the industries that they work in!